nyscapes/downtown-archaeologies/_artifacts/Meryem-PlaceHolder.md

 Overall, Jane Greer’s painting not only shows a strong sense of mastery in modern art, but also a represents a rich history in feminism and the culture within its time period.
 The artist herself was a major contributor to the emerging culture within Soho and an outspoken member of women involved in second-wave feminism.
 This painting was also showcased in the A.I.R. gallery that really sought to give women the opportunity to pursue a career in the arts.
 Jane Greer’s piece represents an important intersection between the art world and feminism and Downtown New York in the 1970s.

-Works Cited
+### Bibliography:

-“A.I.R.: A Short History .”
+* “A.I.R.: A Short History .”
 A.I.R.,

-Bowen, Christopher.
+* Bowen, Christopher.
 “SOHO: HISTORY, ART, CULTURE – AND PLENTY OF SHOPPING.”
 New York Post, New York Post, 13 Mar.
 2001,

-“Cut Paper.”
+* “Cut Paper.”
 A.I.R. , 24 Dec.
 1995.

-Greenberg, Jonathan.
+* Greenberg, Jonathan.
 “Jane Greer, Pioneering Soho Artist, Dies at 81.”
 Serving West and East Village, Chelsea, SoHo, Hudson Square, NoHo, Little Italy, Chinatown and the Lower East Side, The Village, 4 Jan.
 2018,